MT Internal Grant Opportunities (MT-IGO*) FAQs

 - Operational Costs such as supplies/materials, publication fees, consultant fees, etc.

-If the project involves multiple PIs, do we each receive a full stipend?
+If the project involves multiple PIs, do we each need to sign the form.

 Responsibilities and Expectations